collective/collective.traceview/README.rst

 TraceView for Plone
 ===================

-The *collective.traceview* package adds support for [TraceView](http://docs.appneta.com/platform-and-component-support#python-frameworks), aka Tracelytics, to Plone.
-The full [TraceView documentation](http://docs.appneta.com/traceview) can be read for more information.
+The *collective.traceview* package adds support for `TraceView`_, aka Tracelytics, to Plone.
+The full `TraceView documentation`_ can be read for more information.

 Contents
 ========